droid933/GDGKeffi-/README.md

 # GDGKeffi-
-Designing and Official website for GDG  Keffi
+Designing an Official website for GDG  Keffi